extratone/bilge/curation/musicharbor.md

 The Hives
 The Invisible
 The Isley Brothers
+The Jimi Hendrix Experience
 The Juan MacLean
 The Juliana Theory
 The Kenneth Bager Experience
 The Killers
+The Kills
 The Knife
 The Knocks
+The M Machine
 The Maccabees
 The Matchsellers
 The Micronaut